torrejonv/teranode/docs/sop/StandardOperatingProcedures-kubernetes-operator-milestone-3-alpha-testing.md

 **Step 1: Prepare the Environment**

-1. Ensure you have the required tools installed (Go, kubectl).
+1. Ensure you have kubectl installed and configured to access your Kubernetes cluster.

 2. Verify access to your Kubernetes cluster:

    ```
    kubectl cluster-info
    ```